kai3341/es6-mixin-nano/README.md

 ### Size cost report

-Approximate cost of including `es6-mixin-nano` into your application bundle:
+Approximate cost of including `es6-mixin-nano` into your application bundle.
+You may view full report via running `npm run sizereport`.
+Keep in mind I did not extract full module code and check only exported function source code size

 | Name        | Size (bytes) |
 |:------------|-------------:|